 Buying Property in Italy: Prima Casa vs Seconda Casa Taxes

 Buying a holiday home in Italy?
-Taxes are much higher than for residents.
-Learn the difference between 2% and 9% registration tax.
+Learn about 2% and 9% registration tax differences

 Buying Property in Italy: Prima Casa vs Seconda Casa Taxes